 Whatever type of adventure suits you is what we will plan off of because this day is yours and you get to do whatever you want!

 Do you want to elope just the two of you?
 Maybe one or two friends?
 With your parents?
 Or maybe just your dog?

 Keep in mind who you want to include in your day, and how accessible your location is for family and friends to join you or not.
 If you include 10-15+ people I would recommend considering a wedding planner/coordinator as well.

 There are lots of great ways to include guests in your elopement without having them present as well.
 You can have them write letters for you to read, or Facetime them before or after your ceremony.
-Having a small get together or big party when you return back home is a great way to include and celebrate with everybody but still having the intimate ceremony and elopement just for yourselves.
+Having a small get together or big party when you return home is a great way to include and celebrate with everybody while still having the intimate ceremony and elopement just for yourselves.

 Do you imagine a winter wonderland day with snow on the ground during your elopement?
-Maybe a warm day with the sun beaming down, or some foggy pacific northwest mood?
+Maybe a warm day with the sun beaming down, or some foggy Pacific Northwest mood?
 Once you have your location, it will probably narrow down the months or seasons in which you choose your date.

 Unsure?
 Another great time to consult your photographer!
 I know the best times of year to elope in most locations and am more than happy to help you decide.

 Is privacy important to you?
 Especially if you have chosen a popular location, I would recommend choosing off season or a weekday!
 Weekdays are a great time to elope to avoid crowds, there's also a higher chance your preferred vendors are available for your date.